 - You generate more referrals, sharing, and customer-promotion

-- You increase the customer value as customers come back again and again
+- You increase the perceived value of your services as customers come back again and again

 Identify Who You Want to Target

 Develop and write out one buyer persona to get started.
 Most small businesses will have 5 or 10.
 But just target 1 type of person for 3 months.
 The next 3 months, add another target if you know you can manage two targets.